batpigandme/nba_stats_docs/output/nba_stats_boxscore.md

 ## Parsing Box Score JSON with R

 Here we'll be retrieving box score data from stats.nba.com for the aforementioned Game 7 using parameters set directly in the URL.
+For lack of a better term, I'll just call this _“the messy way.”_

 Note that, as always, if you're running the R code yourself, you'll need to install any libraries/packages you don't already have, which you do by running `install.packages("packagename")`.